NARA Privacy Act Systems: NARA 21

 STORAGE: Paper and electronic records.

-RETRIEVABILITY: Information in fellowship and Editing Institute application files may be retrieved by the name of the individual.
+RETRIEVABILITY: Information in grant, fellowship, and Editing Institute application files may be retrieved by the individual's name and by other information the applicant provided.

-RETENTION AND DISPOSAL: Nearly all fellowship application files and all Editing Institute application files are temporary records and are destroyed in accordance with the disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
+RETENTION AND DISPOSAL: Nearly all grant and fellowship application files, and all Editing Institute application files, are temporary records and are destroyed in accordance with the disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
+As of 2011, NARA is no longer collecting new Editing Institute applications.
 However, on occasion, files for accepted fellowship applications may be selected by the Executive Director for inclusion in grant case files which have met established criteria for permanent retention in the National Archives of the United States.
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-SYSTEM MANAGER(S) AND ADDRESS: The system manager is: Executive Director, National Historical Publications and Records Commission (NHPRC), Washington, DC.
-The address for this location is listed in Appendix B following the NARA notices.
+SYSTEM MANAGER(S) AND ADDRESS: The system manager is the Executive Director, National Historical Publications and Records Commission.
+The business address for this location is listed in Appendix B.